Roast Chicken With Bacon Sage Stuffing

-This whole roasted chicken recipe features the most delicious paleo stuffing.
-This dish is perfect for paleo Christmas, Thanksgiving or a Sunday roast dinner with the family.
+This whole roasted chicken recipe features the most delicious bacon and sage stuffing.
+This dish is gluten-free, grain-free and paleo-friendly, perfect for Christmas, Thanksgiving or a Sunday roast dinner with the family.

 Paleo Roast Chicken With Inside Out Stuffing